vikramnayyar/Restaurant-Rating-Prediction/README.md

 ### * Download Dataset
 User is required to download the data from gdrive link https://drive.google.com/file/d/1D-0gn9kJObWDnHXy9_NwI1Us8zCfFlwt/view?usp=sharing, and store in data directory of project.
 (Due to large size of dataset gdrive as well as Kaggle do not allow data to be downloaded using python scripts.
 Besides, GitHub has storage restrictions.)

+User is alo recommended to avoid renaming the downloaded dataset.
+Dataset is required to be copied to **data** directory.

 ### * Installing Dependencies
 Foremost running the project, installing the dependencies is essential.
 * Ensure Python 3.8.8 or later is installed in the system.